scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Conclusion
 ==========
-Sacred is an open source python framework which aims to provide infrastructure for computational experiments, with minimal boilerplate and maximum convenience.
+Sacred is an open source python framework which aims to provide infrastructure for computational experiments, with minimal boilerplate code and maximum convenience.
 This paper presented its key features and demonstrated how they interact to tackle some of the basic problems of computational experimentation, like managing parameters, bookkeeping and reproducibility.
 We hope that through convenience and modularity, Sacred will help building a rich ecosystem of tools.
 Two such supporting tools are Labwatch and Sacredboard.